THE PLAY PROJECT

 LANGUAGE?

+Enriched and engaged conversation is a predictable result of play's presence.
 Think of interviews with cells and subatomic particles.
 Converse with planets or bees.
-Talk to Albert Einstein at age 16 riding on light beams.
-Decades of research bear witness to this extraordinary innovation, featured in Edutopia magazine and recognized in the
+Talk to Albert Einstein at age 16 imagineering rides on light beams.
+Decades of research has led to this innovation, featured in Edutopia magazine and recognized in the

 annals of brain science.